top of page

 All horticultural classes are open to amateur gardeners.
 An Amateur is a person who grows plants, flowers, fruit or vegetables for pleasure and enjoyment, and not for his/her livelihood.
 If they employ a gardener, full or part-time, they can exhibit their product from their garden, but it must be in their own name and not in the gardener's name.
 Anyone who is employed as a gardener can exhibit in his/her own name provided the produce is from his/her own garden or allotment.

-Natural Plant Material must predominate in all classes according to the National Association of Flower Arranging Societies (NAFAS) Competitions Manual 3rd Edition (2015), by which the competitive flower arranging classes will be judged.
+Natural Plant Material must predominate in all classes according to the National Association of Flower Arranging Societies (NAFAS) Competitions Manual 4th Edition (2023), by which the competitive flower arranging classes will be judged.
 An exhibit is composed of natural plant material, with or without accessories, contained within a space as specific in a show schedule.
 All measurements are approximate.
 Background, bases, containers, drapes, exhibit titles and mechanics may always be included in an exhibit, unless otherwise stated.
 More than one placement may always be included, unless otherwise stated.
 In all exhibits natural plant material must predominate.
 All exhibits must be the unaided work of the competitor and may be assembled prior to the show or in the hall on show day.
 A 'Novice' is someone who has not won a first prize in the flower arranging classes at the Verwood Horticultural Society.
-Note : these rules do not apply to Men's class.

 All entries must be the work of the exhibitor and must not have been exhibited in the previous 2 years.